Yeshayahu (Shaikeh) Landau

 In the mid 80's, Yeshayahu Landau financed the transaction which enabled the construction of “Ormat Turbines” company.
 Constructed power plants in Southern California and became partner in the company that purchased the plant.

-In 1992, he acquired controlling interest in Bank Igud, along with the Landau Family and other partners.
-In the same year, the Landau and Rotlevy Families established Ratio Oil Exploration (1992) Limited Partnership and in 1993, the Partnership was listed on the TASE.
+In 1992, he acquired controlling interest in Union Bank Of Israel, the sixth largest bank in Israel with over $ 10 billion in assets, along with the Rotlevy family and other partners.
+In the same year, the Landau and Rotlevy Families jointly established the Ratio Oil Exploration (1992) Limited Partnership and in 1993, the Partnership was listed on the Tel Aviv stock exchange.
 The Partnership became one of the largest oil and gas exploration corporations in Israel.
-In 2013, the Landau and Rotlevy Families along with geologist Eitan Eisenberg founded Ratio Petroleum Energy Limited Partnership, as part of the Ratio Group.
+In 2013, the Landau and Rotlevy Families, along with geologist Eitan Eisenberg, founded Ratio Petroleum Energy Limited Partnership, as part of the Ratio Group.

 Yeshayahu Landau passed away on 25 November 2018.